 What are the Uses for Tomato Paste?

 There are numerous tasty uses for tomato paste.
-Want to easily make homemade tomato sauce?
+Want to make homemade tomato sauce easily?
 Do you want some creamy tomato soup and grilled cheese?
-The essential ingredient tomato paste is essential since it rapidly adds a tonne of tomato flavor.
+Tomato paste is essential since it rapidly adds a tonne of tomato flavor.

-To enhance the flavor of other dishes and to create tomato-heavy dishes like sauces and soups, use tomato paste.
-This is what we used to make the dipping sauce for these Air-Fryer Zucchini Fries, Jackfruit Sloppy Joes, and Slow-Cooker Butter Chicken recipes.
+Use tomato paste to enhance the flavor of other dishes and create tomato-heavy dishes like sauces and soups.
+We used this to make the dipping sauce for these Air-Fryer Zucchini Fries, Jackfruit Sloppy Joes, and Slow-Cooker Butter Chicken recipes.

 Most likely, there is tomato paste in a tube or can in a cabinet waiting to be used.
 Of course, you’ll always include tomato paste on your grocery list even if you don’t plan to use it in a recipe because you never know when you’ll need it.

-According to Sophina Uong, chef and owner of Mister Mao in New Orleans, tomato paste is like the “little black dress” when it comes to ingredients.
+One of those essential ingredients, tomato paste, teaches chefs the building blocks of great sauce creation.
+Sophina Uong, chef and owner of Mister Mao in New Orleans says tomato paste is like the “little black dress” regarding ingredients.
 “You must keep it in your cupboard for that extra caramelized umami depth, sweetness, and velvety richness of color.
-One of those essential ingredients, tomato paste, teaches chefs the building blocks of great sauce creation.

 In addition, I believe tomato paste is a useful addition to many kitchens because of how much flavor it brings to a variety of recipes, says chef and culinary writer Marta Rivera Diaz of Sense and Edibility.
-An excellent illustration is a way a small amount of tomato paste can replace large amounts of tomato sauce or fresh tomatoes, both of which will dilute the meal they are added to, in dishes like chili, stews, or beans.
+An excellent illustration is how a small amount of tomato paste can replace large amounts of tomato sauce or fresh tomatoes, diluting the meal they are added to in dishes like chili, stews, or beans.

 There are many ways to store your tomato paste, including freezing it in an airtight container, ice cube tray, or a freezer bag.
-While tomato paste will lose some of its flavor when defrosted, it will still be safe to eat.
 Freezing tomato paste will prolong its shelf life.
+While tomato paste will lose some flavor when defrosted, it will still be safe to eat.